Online Information, Assessments, and Resources

 Free, experienced, 24/7, 365

-If you’re struggling with a mental or emotional problem, getting into trouble with drugs or alcohol, having family or relationship problems, or problems at work or school, call Metro Crisis Line at 888-885-1222.
+If you’re struggling with a mental or emotional problem, getting into trouble with drugs or alcohol, having family or relationship problems, or problems at work or school, call 844.493.TALK (8255).
 Free, confidential guidance and support is only a phone call away.
 We can help you find your own path to recovery and growth.

-Metro Crisis Services has pulled together many great resources here.
-Try one of our self-assessments; find some of the hundreds of services offered in the Colorado.
+We’ve pulled together many great resources here.
+Find some of the hundreds of services offered in the State of Colorado.

 For more information about Jefferson Center for Mental Health Services, visit http://www.jcmh.org/ or call 303.425.0300

-Free for everyone!
-JCMH’s Wellness Now! programs offer holistic alternatives that extend beyond the traditional mental health related therapies and recognize the link between emotional and physical well-being.
+JCMH’s Wellness Now! program offers low cost (most are $5-10/class) holistic alternatives that extend beyond the traditional mental health related therapies and recognize the link between emotional and physical well-being.
 Our wide variety of services builds on your unique strengths and interests, and recognizes the link between emotional and physical well-being.
 Wellness means feeling the best we can feel each day, emotionally and physically.
 Wellness is not a place but a path.